floragunncom/search-guard-docs/_content/_docs_signals/actions_email.md

 }
 ```

-**tls.trusted_certs:** An array of certificats in PEM format.
+**tls.trusted_certs:** An array of certificates in PEM format.
 If you only have one cert, you can also specify it directly as string without an array.
 Optional.

 **tls.client_auth:** If you want to use TLS client certificate authentication, you have to specify the certificate, its private key and the password for the private key here.
 Optional.